Continue on to find out how…

 Fragments let you group a list of elements or child components together without adding extra nodes to the DOM.

-Since React component templates must be wrapped with an element in order to be returned within the render
+Since React component templates must be wrapped with an element in order to be returned within the render method, often times developers will just wrap with a div.
+This works, but if you're not careful, this might also lead to invalid HTML.

 With Fragments, we can now wrap templates with a "fragment element."
 When the component is rendered, the Fragment element itself is not sent to the DOM, rendering only the HTML required to properly output your content.